dewarian/css-to-the-rescue-2021/README.md

 - print-stylesheet
   - To have a visually appealing menu on paper..
 - prefers-color-scheme
-  - Menu follows the system's appearance, be it light or dark mode.Zodat de menu samenwerkt met de de preferenties van de website.
+  - Menu follows the system's appearance, be it light or dark mode.
     - To go an extra step the menu would also be available in a high contrast mode by using ```@media (prefers-constrast: no-preference || more || less )```.
       - Currently according to mozilla it is only available in [firefox version 80 and beyond.](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast) but according to [caniuse.com](https://caniuse.com/?search=prefers-contrast) in no browsers. 🧪**requires testing**.🧪